StunkStunk

 PropertyTypeDescription

-loadingbooleantrue if any of the source chunks is loading
+loadingbooleantrue if any source chunk is loading

-errorError | nullThe first error encountered across all chunks, or null
+errorError | nullThe first error encountered across all chunks

-errorsRecord<key, Error>Per-chunk errors, keyed by the name you provided
+errorsPartial<Record<key, Error>>Per-chunk errors, keyed by name

-dataRecord<key, T>Per-chunk data, keyed by the name you provided
+dataRecord<key, T | null>Per-chunk data, keyed by name

 Basic usage

-import { asyncChunk, combineAsyncChunks } from "stunk";
+import { asyncChunk, combineAsyncChunks } from "stunk/query";

 const userChunk = asyncChunk(() => fetchUser());